 Services, supplies, drugs and devices which the Member is entitled to receive or does receive from TRICARE, the Veteran's Administration (VA), and Indian Health Services but not Medicaid.
-This Exclusion is not intended to exclude Covered Medical Expenses from coverage if a Member is a resident of a Montana State institution when benefits are provided.
+This Exclusion is not intended to exclude Covered Medical Expenses from coverage if a Member is a resident of a Montana state institution when services are provided.

 NOTE: Under some circumstances, the law allows certain governmental agencies to recover for services rendered to the Member.
-When such a circumstance occurs, the Member will receive an explanation of benefits.
+When such a circumstance occurs, the Member will receive an explanation of Benefits.